 Economics Major, Bachelor of Science (BS)

-Grade Requirements: in order to graduate with a BS in Economics students must complete ECON 304 and ECON 305 with a minimum grade ≥C and the cumulative GPA for all courses completed towards the major must be ≥2.0.
+Notes: in order to graduate with a BS in Economics, students must complete ECON 300 and ECON 301 with a grade point ≥2.0 and the cumulative GPA for all courses completed towards the major must be ≥2.0.

 |ELEMENTARY PROBABILITY AND STATISTICS|